Blogs are the bread and butter of orthodox

 Another bad reason to launch a blog is

-lead-gen, because a focus on this will make your
+lead-gen, because a focus on these

-nothing wrong with the occasional lead-gen blog, but I wouldn't do it more frequently
+mid-to-lower-funnel blog, but I wouldn't do it more

-Use Multiple Sources Of Inspiration
+Use Multiple Sources of Inspiration

 Don't rely strictly on search queries/traffic to determine what to blog about.
 While you